ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 * An **Elasticsearch ETL task** is an ongoing process that -
     * **Extracts** chosen documents from the database,
     * **Transforms** the documents using a user-defined script,
-    * and **Loads** the documents to a destination [Elasticsearch Index](https://www.elastic.co/blog/what-is-an-elasticsearch-index).
+    * and **Loads** the documents to an Elasticsearch destination.
 * An Elasticsearch ETL task transfers **documents only**.
   Document extensions like attachments, counters, or time series, will not be transferred.
-* The task sends the Elasticsearch index -
+* The task sends Elasticsearch -
    * a [_refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-refresh.html)
-     comnmand to ensure that the index is in sync with its current documents inventory.
+     comnmand, to ensure that Elasticsearch updates the index it uses for our documents before we delete and append documents to it.
    * an optional [_delete_by_query](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html)
-     command, to delete existing document versions from the target index before appending documents to it.
+     command, to delete existing document versions from Elasticsearch before appending documents to it.
      (To prevent the task from sending `_delete_by_query` commands, enable [Insert Only](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) in the task settings.)
    * a [_bulk ](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html)
-     command to append the documents to the index.
+     command to append the documents to Elasticsearch.
 * This page explains how to create an Elasticsearch ETL task using Studio.
   Learn more about this process [here](../../../../server/ongoing-tasks/etl/elasticsearch).